National Research and Education Network

 The existing traffic light system was outdated and ineffective.
 There were no clear boundaries between vehicles, motorcycles, and pedestrians.
 With vehicles not driving in lanes, taking snapshots was hard.
 In addition, the size of license plates was unregulated, with font sizes small, sometimes just one third the size of characters used on Chinese license plates.
 And the proportion of motorcycles was also high, constituting 64.8% of all traffic, with license plate recognition for motorcycles especially difficult.

-To tackle this burgeoning traffic problem, Lahore — together with Huawei — ITMS consisting of more than 900 sets of e-Police facilities, 200 traffic checkpoints, and more than 100 traffic signal sites, with a signal control system and more than 70 traffic guidance screens.
+To tackle Lahore's burgeoning traffic problem, Huawei helped the city develop a new ITMS consisting of more than 900 sets of e-Police facilities, 200 traffic checkpoints, and more than 100 traffic signal sites, with a signal control system and more than 70 traffic guidance screens.

 Huawei’s FusionInsight big data platform and AI-based license plate recognition algorithm were deployed to solve the problems posed by unstandardized license plates.
 Through months of algorithm training, the recognition rate for license plates met the city’s stringent requirements.
 In addition, Lahore was provided with the world's very first commercial motorcycle recognition system.